+86-159 9860 6917

 +86-400-8266163-44899

 In the evolving landscape of civil engineering and environmental management, the integration of advanced materials for sustainable and efficient construction has become paramount.
 Among these innovative solutions, the geocomposite layer stands out as a pivotal element in modern infrastructure projects.
-This article delves into the essence of geocomposite layers, exploring their functions, benefits, and distinctions from related materials such as geotextiles.
+This article delves into the essence of geocomposite layers, exploring their functions, benefits, and distinctions from related materials, such as geocomposites vs geotextiles.
 By unraveling these layers, we aim to shed light on their significance in contemporary engineering practices.

 What is a Geocomposite Drainage Layer?